Theory of Linear Magnetoresistance in a Strange Metal

 We present the results for our numerical solution of the QBE, choosing $\Q = (\pi,\pi)$ for concreteness, in Fig.~\ref{fig:MainResults}(a), where we plot $\rho(B,T)$ as a function of both magnetic field and temperature.
-At small magnetic fields, the resistivity is T-linear with a Planckian dissipation rate, consistent with our expectations that small hot-regions on the Fermi surface do not play a significant role in momentum relaxation, which is dominated by inelastic scattering from critical bosons \cite{Aldape:2020enq,Patel2,Patel3}.
+At small magnetic fields, the resistivity is $T$-linear with a Planckian dissipation rate, consistent with our expectations that small hot-regions on the Fermi surface do not play a significant role in momentum relaxation, which is dominated by inelastic scattering from critical bosons \cite{Aldape:2020enq,Patel2,Patel3}.
 In this weak-field regime, the magnetoresistance $\Delta \rho(B) = \rho(B, T) - \rho(0,T)$ scales as $B^2$.
-However, at larger magnetic fields, we note that there is a crossover to B-linear behavior in the magnetoresistance, i.e.,
+However, at larger magnetic fields, we note that there is a crossover to $B$-linear behavior in the magnetoresistance, i.e.,

 with a universal slope $\tau_B^{-1} \simeq \tilde{\mu}_B B/\hbar = eB/\tilde{m}_f = \omega_c$.
-To see this behavior of $\Delta \rho(B)$ more explicitly, we plot a line-cut in Fig.~\ref{fig:MainResults}(b) at a fixed small temperature, where a pronounced B-linear regime is apparent.
-Further, the numerical data for the magnetoresistance shows a scaling collapse when both axes --- $\Delta \rho(B)$ and $\omega_c$ are rescaled by the temperature $T$ which sets the zero-field resistance (Fig.~\ref{fig:MainResults}(c)).
-Such scaling behavior --- an analogue of Kohler's rule in Fermi liquids \cite{kohler1938magnetischen}, is consistent with experiments across many strange metal candidates \cite{LSCO,2009Sci...323..603C,2022Natur.601..205Y,Hayes,FeSe,Ghiotto,2022Natur.601..205Y}.
-By contrast, if we explicitly set $H_{\rm dw} = 0$, our solution to the QBE for $H_{\rm mFL}$ gives a magnetoresistance $\Delta \rho(B)_{\rm mFL} \propto B^2$ till it saturates at higher fields, with no intermediate B-linear regime (Fig.~\ref{fig:MainResults}(b), inset).
+To see this behavior of $\Delta \rho(B)$ more explicitly, we plot a line cut in Fig.~\ref{fig:MainResults}(b) at a fixed small temperature, where a pronounced $B$-linear regime is apparent.
+Further, the numerical data for the magnetoresistance shows a scaling collapse when both axes---$\Delta \rho(B)$ and $\omega_c$ are rescaled by the temperature $T$, which sets the zero-field resistance (Fig.~\ref{fig:MainResults}(c)).
+Such scaling behavior---an analog of Kohler's rule in Fermi liquids \cite{kohler1938magnetischen}, is consistent with experiments across many strange metal candidates \cite{LSCO,2009Sci...323..603C,2022Natur.601..205Y,Hayes,FeSe,Ghiotto,2022Natur.601..205Y}.
+By contrast, if we explicitly set $H_{\rm dw} = 0$, our solution to the QBE for $H_{\rm mFL}$ gives a magnetoresistance $\Delta \rho(B)_{\rm mFL} \propto B^2$ until it saturates at higher fields, with no intermediate $B$-linear regime (Fig.~\ref{fig:MainResults}(b), inset).
 Therefore, we conclude that the additional coupling between fermions and glassy density-wave order is crucial for the \textit{simultaneous observation} of $B$-linearity and $B/T$ scaling of the magnetoresistance in a marginal Fermi liquid.